New tool for digital archaeology: drone mapping

 - After the last photo is taken, drone automatically flies to home point and lands

-Model comparison – textured triangle mesh
+Model comparison of an archaeology site – textured triangle mesh

-Accuracy of Results 25 ground truth points were measured, with 5 used as ground control points to ensure the accurate location and 20 used as check points.
+25 ground truth points were measured, with 5 used as ground control points to ensure the accurate location and 20 used as check points.
 Absolute accuracy of these check points is evaluated against those measured by a high accuracy GNSS device.

 |Images||Flights||Flight Time (min)||GSD (ha)||RMS error (m) |